 - Maintenance costs for the vacuum pump, mainly for pump oil changes and oil filters (upwards of $25 per oil and filter change)

-- Electricity costs to run your freeze dryer (Roughly $2 a day, depending on local energy costs)
+freeze dryer (Roughly $2 a day, depending on local energy costs)

 Like a car engine, the vacuum pump requires oil to keep its components running smoothly and prevent overheating.
-As you continue using the freeze dryer over an extended period, that oil will become contaminated and require changing.
+As you continue using the

 The freeze dryer you buy will come supplied with an initial oil supply, making the appliance ready to use as soon as you get it.
 There’s also an oil filter to remove impurities and keep the oil usable for longer.